phpwintools/wmi-scripting/docs/documentation/readme.md

 [TightenCo](https://github.com/tightenco/collect), so you are not bound directly to the Laravel framework.
 Anytime you query a model you will get back an instance of `ModelCollection` which extends Laravel's `Collection`.
 This allows for fluent access to this data: `$modelCollection->map->getAttribute('name);` returns a collection of only the model names.

+The Win32Models extend either another Win32 model, or more likely, a [CIM](https://docs.microsoft.com/en-us/windows/win32/cimwin32prov/cimwin32-wmi-providers) object.
+This follows the way that Win32 models are composed.

 ## Todo